-- future operating or financial results; - expectations regarding the strength of future growth of the container shipping industry, including the rates of annual demand and supply growth; - geo-political events such as the conflict in Ukraine; - the length and severity of the ongoing outbreak of the novel coronavirus (COVID-19) around the world and governmental responses thereto:
+- · future operating or financial results; - · expectations regarding the strength of future growth of the container shipping industry, including the rates of annual demand and supply growth; - geo-political events such as the conflict in Ukraine and the recent escalation of the Israel-Gaza conflict; - the length and severity of the ongoing outbreak of the novel coronavirus (COVID-19) around the world and governmental responses thereto; - the financial condition of our charterers and their ability and willingness to pay charterhire to us in accordance with the charters and our expectations regarding the same; - · the overall health and condition of the U.S. and global financial markets; - our financial condition and liquidity, including our ability to obtain additional financing to fund capital expenditures, vessel acquisitions and for other general corporate purposes and our ability to meet our financial covenants and repay our borrowings; - our expectations relating to dividend payments and expectations of our ability to make such payments including the availability of cash and the impact of constraints under our loan agreements; - future acquisitions, business strategy and expected capital spending;

-- the financial condition of our charterers and their ability to pay charterhire in accordance with the charters; - the overall health and condition of the U.S. and global financial markets; - our financial condition and liquidity, including our ability to obtain additional financing to fund capital expenditures, vessel acquisitions and for other general corporate purposes and our ability to meet our financial covenants and repay our borrowings; - our expectations relating to dividend payments and expectations of our ability to make such payments including the availability of cash and the impact of constraints under our credit facilities; - future acquisitions, business strategy and expected capital spending; - operating expenses, availability of key employees, crew, number of off-hire days, drydocking and survey requirements, costs of regulatory compliance, insurance costs and general and administrative costs; - · general market conditions and shipping industry trends, including charter rates and factors affecting supply and demand; - the ability and willingness of our charterers to fulfil their obligations under their agreements with us and our expectations regarding their charterhire payments to us thereunder; - assumptions regarding interest rates and inflation; - changes in the rate of growth of global and various regional economies; - risks incidental to ship operation, including piracy, discharge of pollutants and ship accidents and damage including total or constructive total loss; - estimated future capital expenditures needed to preserve our capital base; - our expectations about the availability of vessels to purchase, the time that it may take to construct new vessels, or the useful lives of our vessels; - our continued ability to enter into or renew charters including the re-chartering of vessels on the expiry of existing charters, or to secure profitable employment for our vessels in the spot market; - our ability to realize expected benefits from our acquisition of secondhand vessels; - our ability to capitalize on our management's and directors' relationships and reputations in the containership industry to its advantage; - changes in governmental and classification societies' rules and regulations or actions taken by regulatory authorities; - expectations about the availability of insurance on commercially reasonable terms; - changes in laws and regulations (including environmental rules and regulations); and - potential liability from future litigation.
+- operating expenses, availability of key employees, crew, number of off-hire days, drydocking and survey requirements, costs of regulatory compliance, insurance costs and general and administrative costs; - · general market conditions and shipping industry trends, including charter rates and factors affecting supply and demand; - · assumptions regarding interest rates and inflation; - changes in the rate of growth of global and various regional economies; - · risks incidental to vessel operation, including piracy, discharge of pollutants and vessel accidents and damage including total or constructive total loss; - estimated future capital expenditures needed to preserve our capital base; - · our expectations about the availability of vessels to purchase, the time that it may take to construct new vessels, or the useful lives of our vessels; - our continued ability to enter into or renew charters including the re-chartering of vessels on the expiry of existing charters, or to secure profitable employment for our vessels in the spot market; - our ability to realize expected benefits from our acquisition of secondhand vessels; - · our ability to capitalize on our management's and directors' relationships and reputations in the containership industry to its advantage; - · changes in governmental and classification societies' rules and regulations or actions taken by regulatory authorities; - expectations about the availability of insurance on commercially reasonable terms; - · changes in laws and regulations (including environmental rules and regulations); - · potential liability from future litigation; and - · other important factors described from time to time in the reports we file with the U.S. Securities and Exchange Commission (the "SEC").

 Forward-looking statements are subject to known and unknown risks and uncertainties and are based on potentially inaccurate assumptions that could cause actual results to differ materially from those expected or implied by the forward-looking statements.
-Global Ship Lease's actual results could differ materially from those anticipated in forward-looking statements for many reasons specifically as described in Global Ship Lease's filings with the Commission.
+Global Ship Lease's actual results could differ materially from those anticipated in forward-looking statements for many reasons specifically as described in Global Ship Lease's filings with the SEC.
 Accordingly, you should not unduly rely on these forward-looking statements, which speak only as of the date of this communication.
 Global Ship Lease undertakes no obligation to publicly revise any forward-looking statement to reflect circumstances or events after the date of this communication or to reflect the occurrence of unanticipated events.
-You should, however, review the factors and risks Global Ship Lease describes in the reports it will file from time to time with the Commission after the date of this communication.
+You should, however, review the factors and risks Global Ship Lease describes in the reports it will file from time to time with the SEC after the date of this communication.